ALaLodev/ALaLoDev/README.md

 Junior Developer
 ----------------

 I am apassionate about technology, striving to turn my passion into my profession, always looking for ways to make things better and more efficient.
-I love tackling new challenges and learning something new every day, whether in my job or personal projects. :wrench
+I love tackling new challenges and learning something new every day, whether in my job or personal projects. :wrench:

 My goal is to create solutions that not only work but also make life easier for those who use them.
-I firmly believe in the power of teamwork and strive to bring the best of myself to every project I participate in. :earth\_africa
+I firmly believe in the power of teamwork and strive to bring the best of myself to every project I participate in. :earth\_africa:

 * 🌍  I'm based in Barcelona
 * ✉️  You can contact me at [antonio.lafuente@outlook.com](mailto:antonio.lafuente@outlook.com)